ISO Invariance Explained

 1) What is ISO Invariance?

 ISO invariance is a property of your camera’s sensor.
 If your camera sensor is perfectly ISO invariant, there is no penalty in noise if you brighten a photo in post-production rather than increasing your ISO in-camera.
 They are functionally the same.
+No cameras are perfectly ISO invariant starting from base ISO; however, some are quite close, and many cameras become ISO invariant starting at a high enough ISO value (once the camera begins to “simulate” ISO values).
 This isn’t an all-encompassing definition, and you will see why in a minute.
 However, if you have never heard of ISO invariance or “ISO-less” camera sensors, it is a good place to start.

 At some level, this isn’t a particularly foreign concept.
 Most photographers have heard that there is a difference between the “native” and “extended” ISO values in certain cameras.
 For example, according to Nikon, my D800E has a native range from ISO 100 to ISO 6400, and an extended ISO range that stretches down to ISO 50 and up to ISO 25,600.